gatsbyjs/gatsby/docs/docs/how-to/cloud/outgoing-notifications.md

 description: "Learn how to set outgoing notifications based on your build and deploy status"
 ---

-When your Gatsby site is built and/or deployed on Gatsby Cloud, you now have the option to hook up a set of outgoing notifications about the status of that build.
+When your Gatsby site is built and deployed on Gatsby Cloud, you now have the option to hook up a set of outgoing notifications regarding the status of that build.
 You can send notifications via:

-- A generic webhook.
+1. A generic webhook.
-- A webhook that sends a Slack message.
+1. A webhook that sends a Slack message.
-- Pull Request comments in GitHub or GitLab.
+1. Pull Request comments in GitHub or GitLab.

 By default, the Pull Request comments are already set up for existing and new sites in Gatsby Cloud.